 Masters - Management and Engineering in Production Systems

-I'm a Techno-Management engineer studying masters in Mechanical Engineering and Management in RWTH Aachen Universitiy.
+I am a Techno-Management engineer studying Masters in Mechanical Engineering and Management at the RWTH Aachen University.

-Young Ambassador crown is adding another milestone where I would like to create such resourceful platforms for all the aspirants across Asia.
+The Young Ambassador crown is like achieving another milestone, where I would like to create resourceful platforms for all the aspirants across Asia.

 Masters - International Health

 University of Heidelberg

 I am a medical doctor and health development consultant.
 I have completed my Master of Science in International Health from the Institute of Global Health, University of Heidelberg.
 I was awarded a study scholarship to Germany by the Government of India.
 I had returned home in 2018 under the Returning Experts program supported by the Center for International Migration and Development (CIM), Germany.
 I am currently working with the Community Health Initiative (CHI) as a Program Leader.
 CHI is an NGO based in Nagaland with a vision for sustainable health development.
 It works in the areas of strengthening healthcare services, water sanitation, and hygiene, nutrition, and livelihood.

 Choosing to study in Germany was one of the most remarkable decisions I made in my life.
 I feel blessed to have studied in a top-ranked institution.
 During my studies, I was enriched with unique multicultural experiences from different countries.
 I also made lifelong friendships with people I still keep in touch until today.
 One example is my dear friend and mentor, Prof. Andreas Ruppel who guided and advised me throughout my studies and after completion.
 If you would like to know more about the study opportunities in Germany please drop me an email.

 Masters - Natural Resources Management & Development